juxt/yada/dev/resources/user-guide.md

   (yada {:body "Hello World!"}))
 ```

-### Resource maps
+### Resource descriptions

-The code above calls a function built-in to yada called `yada`, with
+The code above calls a function built-in to yada called `yada`, with a
-a single argument known as a _resource map_.
-In this case, the
+single argument known as a _resource description_.
+In this case, the resource
-resource map looks strikingly similar to a Ring response map but don't
+description looks strikingly similar to a Ring response but don't be
-be deceived — there is a lot more going on under the hood as we shall
+deceived — there is a lot more going on under the hood as we shall soon
-soon see.
+see.

 <include type="note" ref="modular-template-intro"/>